OpenDSA/OpenDSA/RST/en/Glossary.rst

    domain
       The set of possible inputs to a function.

+   double buffering
+      The idea of using multiple :term:`buffers <buffer>` to allow the :term:`CPU` to operate in parallel with a :term:`peripheral storage` device.
+      Once the first buffer's worth of data has been read in, the CPU can process this while the next block of data is being read from the peripheral storage.
+      For this idea to work, the next block of data to be processed must be known or predicted with reasonable accuracy.

    doubly linked list
       A :term:`linked list` implementation variant where each list